Timing and Structure

 - Fundamental fluid mechanics limits to energy generating potential, including derivation of Betz limit, influence of size and height, estimates of wind loading, capacity factor.

-Wind turbine loading (3L, Dr. JM Cullen)
+Wind turbine loading (3L, Dr. TBC)

 - Aerofoil aerodynamics